What Does Mental Health Actually Mean? A Personal and Practical Answer

 This memory shadows the expression of my grief and impacts other aspects of my life.
 Understanding this raw portion of myself allows me to speak about the importance of mental health.

-Mental health is the ability to produce successful mental tasks and a mind that can adapt and change ( Gamm et al. 2010).
+Mental health is the ability to produce successful mental tasks and a mind that can adapt and change.
 A pivotal aspect in my definition of mental health is feeling fulfilled in all aspects of your life.
 To foster my mental health, I contacted a psychological clinic and sought a registered psychologist to assist in honoring my emotions.
 After many sessions, I was able to dissect certain emotions I feel and understand the true meaning of these emotions.
 The fostering of my mental health did not happen till many years after the death of my Papa, as mental health was not the top priority as a child.
 The resources I have now have enabled me to become the best up-to-date version of myself.
-Many individuals are not as fortunate as me to be enrolled in university and constantly learning about themselves.
-I have been fortunate enough to take many psychology classes that have educated me.
-However, not everyone can access psychological services.
-Therefore these are the other methods I use to aid my mental health:

-• Take breaks.
 Taking time for yourself can be challenging in a world obsessed with hustle culture.
 This time is crucial to offering yourself time to be unproductive and rest.

-• Talk to a trusted friend.
 Talking about internal dialogue can be challenging.
 However, I have found that illustrating my struggles allows me to dissect and understand the problems from a different perspective.

-• Practice Gratitude.
 The art of gratitude is slowing down to recognize the positive aspects of one's life.
 When I feel overwhelmed, I take a minute to think of anything I am grateful for, as in "I am grateful for the sun shining."
 I may create a list of five things I am grateful about to aid in myself being more centered.

 The main component I have learned is that taking time for yourself to rest and respond has had beneficial effects on my mental health.
 With being able to sit with uncomfortable emotions, I have begun to understand the primary emotions at play when I get an overwhelming feeling of sadness, anger, or jealousy.
-I have begun to understand that my numbness is from not honoring my emotions and therefore need to be vulnerable.
-I care a lot about the individuals that have passed on in my life; being able to mourn their deaths in my most authentic self is empowering.
+I have begun to understand that my numbness is from not honoring my emotions and therefore I need to be vulnerable.
+I care a lot about the individuals that have passed on in my life — being able to mourn their deaths in my most authentic self is empowering.

-There is no health without mental health (Prince et al., 2007).
+There is no health without mental health.